Add a column from examples

 The Column from examples command is located on the Add column tab, in the General group.

-Add column from examples command.
+Screenshot of the Add column from examples options.

 Add a new column from examples